| |

 There are many things that can hinder your progress with lettering and calligraphy, so I thought I’d share with you some thoughts today about how to improve and, hopefully, give you some confidence, too.

 • Decide which style you want to emulate.
+If you choose just one style to begin, you can focus on that one and improve faster.
 These days, there are many many different styles of lettering and calligraphy.
 And, gone are the days when following strict rules dominated calligraphy.
 That is so freeing and wonderful!
 It also makes it a little more difficult to choose a style to learn first.
 Modern pointed pen calligraphy and brush calligraphy are really popular right now, and there are many versions and flavors of them, depending upon who is teaching.
 Pick one you like from a book or online tutorial, and then get started.
 (Eventually, your own style may develop, too.)

 • Perfectionism can be a real obstacle to growth, so try to practice freely and purposefully, and enjoy the process.
 (I am speaking to myself here, as well as to my readers.)
-You will find some “mistakes” in the images above, as these are early photos in my calligraphy journeys with each style.
-And, that’s absolutely fine!
+Strive for progress, not perfection.
+Remember, “Everything is difficult before it is easy.”

 • Slow down.
 With so many videos and tutorials online, learning hand lettering can be intimidating.
 Keep in mind, when you see those videos on Instagram, many times they are sped up for time’s sake.
 When you see them in real time, you might be surprised at how incredibly slowly the person is actually writing.
 This was one of the best tips I heard when I started calligraphy, and it remains true.